• Skip to primary navigation

 4th of July Cake

-With the 4th of July just days away, I wanted to share with you a tutorial for this Easy Patriotic 4th of July Cake!
+With the 4th of July coming up, I wanted to share with you a tutorial for this Easy Patriotic 4th of July Cake!
 If you’re like me, you’ll want to have a fun or special dessert for your holiday get-together, but nobody wants to spend hours in the kitchen prepping!

 Well this cake is for you.
 After it’s baked, it takes no more than 10-15 minutes to decorate and the overall effect always gets a lot of WOWs!
 Plus you can make it the day before and have one less thing to do on the 4th!